 If you are out of ideas for what Indian-inspired appetizer to go in your upcoming pool/backyard party (or simply a family get-together feast), opt for this Pakoras recipe.
 It requires almost no effort to make, and your loved ones can still enjoy the best finger food.

 Let’s start making some air fryer onion Fritters initially before turning to the other delight!

 Ready in: Approximately 18 minutes.

 If the two corn and onion Pakoras are not your things, then this authentic Indian cabbage delight is another way.
-Because the flavor of cabbage is pretty mild here, this dish can be an option if you want to add this superfood to your children’s diet.
+Because the flavor of cabbage is pretty mild and the total calories of this recipe are low, this dish can be an ideal air fryer recipe to lose weight.

 The best temperature for air frying cabbage Pakoras is 355 degrees F (or about 179.4 degrees C), and you should leave them there until they turn golden brown.
 Remember to preheat the machine for 5 minutes before “frying” since it’ll help your food cook evenly.

 You can have some ketchup (store-bought or homemade) or your choice of chutneys to serve on the side of this crispy treat.
 The mildly leek-y/garlick-y from hing and the freshness from cabbages match these condiments.
 Yummy!